MicrosoftDocs/WSL/WSL/install-manual.md

 ## Install Windows Terminal (optional)

-Using Windows Terminal enables you to open multiple tabs or window panes to display and quickly switch between multiple Linux distributions or other command lines (PowerShell, Command Prompt, PowerShell, Azure CLI, etc).
+Using Windows Terminal enables you to open multiple tabs or window panes to display and quickly switch between multiple Linux distributions or other command lines (PowerShell, Command Prompt, Azure CLI, etc).
 You can fully customize your terminal with unique color schemes, font styles, sizes, background images, and custom keyboard shortcuts.
 [Learn more.](/windows/terminal)

 [Install Windows Terminal](/windows/terminal/get-started).